mustakshif/Asri/README_en_US.md

     * **Breadcrumb**
     * **Sidebar panel title and above**
 * ➖ Dividing lines simplified, creating a consistent and organized layout style.
+* 🧩 Optimized the inner and outer spacing of super blocks, making it easy to achieve grid and masonry layouts and create an elegant doc page.
 * 📐 Extra spacing between layout blocks removed, expanding overall display range.
 * 🌓 Light and dark modes supported.
 * 🗂️ File tree and outline indent guides line added.
 * 🔗 Backlink list display optimized.
-* 🧩 Styles of iFrame, videos, images, and other controls redesigned.
+* ⚙️ Styles of iFrame, videos, images, and other controls redesigned.
 * 🧊 Glassmorphism introduced, enhancing the visual hierarchy.
 * 💫 Lively effects added appropriately, enriching the interaction experience.
 * 🚀 High level of performance maintained.